marcouderzo/CSDemoParser/Worklog.md

 As the match pool is very large, parsing every match manually is just not feasable.
 So, we decided to write a simple script to automate the parsing process.

-You can read the documentation [here](https://github.com/marcouderzo/CSDemoParser/blob/main/Documentazione/autoparse%20Script%20Documentation.md)
+You can read the documentation on how it works in detail [here](https://github.com/marcouderzo/CSDemoParser/blob/main/Documentazione/autoparse%20Script%20Documentation.md)